3amon/caddb-slack-bot/readme.md

 # Usage
 1. From this project's directory type: npm install
 2. Add a slack bot to your server.
-3. Set the environment variable SLACK_BOT_THRONESDB_TOKEN to be your slack bot's API key.
+3. Edit the config.json file to point at either website and add your slack bot's API key.
 4. From this project's directory type: node app.js

 # Todo